Old Turkic script: Origins

-Many scientists, starting with Vilhelm Thomsen (1893), suggest that the Old Turkic script is derived from descendants of the Aramaic alphabet in particular via the Pahlavi and Sogdian alphabets of Persia, or possibly via Kharosthi used to write Sanskrit.
+Many scholars, starting with Vilhelm Thomsen (1893), suggest that the Old Turkic script is derived from descendants of the Aramaic alphabet in particular via the Pahlavi and Sogdian alphabets, or possibly via Kharosthi used to write Sanskrit.
 It has also been speculated that tamgas (livestock brands used by Eurasian nomads) were one of the sources of the Old Turkic script, but despite similarities in shape and forms, this hypothesis has been widely rejected as unverifiable, largely because early tamgas are too poorly attested and understood to be subject to a thorough comparison.
 The text is most likely derived from Aramaic via the Sogdian alphabet and Syriac alphabet.

 Contemporary Chinese sources conflict as to whether the Turks had a written language by the 6th century.
-The 7th century Book of Zhou mentions that the Turks had a written language similar to that of the Sogdians.
-Two other sources, the Book of Sui and the History of the Northern Dynasties, claim that the Turks did not have a written language.
-According to István Vásáry, the Old Turkic script was invented under the rule of the first khagans and was modelled after the Sogdian fashion.
+The 7th-century Book of Zhou mentions that the Turks had a written language similar to that of the Sogdians.
+Two other likewise 7th-century sources, the Book of Sui and the History of the Northern Dynasties, claim that the Turks did not have a written language.
+According to István Vásáry (professor of Asian studies), the Old Turkic script was invented under the rule of the first khagans and was modelled after the Sogdian fashion.
 Several variants of the script came into being as early as the first half of the 6th century.

 Corpus

 The Old Turkic corpus consists of about two hundred inscriptions, plus a number of manuscripts.

 The inscriptions, dating from the 8th to 10th century, were discovered in present-day Mongolia (the area of the Second Turkic Khaganate and the Uyghur Khaganate that succeeded it), in the upper Yenisei basin of central-south Siberia, and, in smaller numbers, in the Altai Mountains and Xinjiang.
 The texts are mostly epitaphs (official or private), but there are also graffiti and a handful of short inscriptions found on archaeological artifacts, including a number of bronze mirrors.

 The website of the Language Committee of Ministry of Culture and Information of the Republic of Kazakhstan lists 54 inscriptions from the Orkhon area, 106 from the Yenisei area, 15 from the Talas area, and 78 from the Altai area.
 The most famous of the inscriptions are the two monuments (obelisks) which were erected in the Orkhon Valley between 732 and 735 in honor of the Göktürk prince Kül Tigin and his brother the emperor Bilge Kağan.
 The Tonyukuk inscription, a monument situated somewhat farther east, is slightly earlier, dating to c.
-722. These inscriptions relate in epic language the legendary origins of the Turks, the golden age of their history, their subjugation by the Chinese (Tang-Gokturk wars), and their liberation by Bilge.
+716. These inscriptions relate in epic language the legendary origins of the Turks, the golden age of their history, their subjugation by the Chinese (Tang-Gokturk wars), and their liberation by Bilge.

 The Old Turkic manuscripts, of which there are none earlier than the 9th century, were found in present-day Xinjiang and represent Old Uyghur, a different Turkic dialect from the one represented in the Old Turkic inscriptions in the Orkhon valley and elsewhere.
 They include Irk Bitig, a 9th-century manuscript book on divination.